Thylacine: Feeding and diet

 The thylacine was an apex predator, though exactly how large its prey animals could be is disputed.
 It was a nocturnal and crepuscular hunter, spending the daylight hours in small caves or hollow tree trunks in a nest of twigs, bark, or fern fronds.
 It tended to retreat to the hills and forest for shelter during the day and hunted in the open heath at night.
-Early observers noted that the animal was typically shy and secretive, with awareness of the presence of humans and generally avoiding contact, though it occasionally showed inquisitive traits.
+Early observers noted that the animal was typically shy and secretive, with awareness of the presence of humans and generally avoiding contact, although it occasionally showed inquisitive traits.
 At the time, much stigma existed in regard to its "fierce" nature; this is likely to be due to its perceived threat to agriculture.